xrierac/xrierac/README.md

 ![Header](./github-header-image.png)

 I've been learning to code during the last 2 years at Hive Helsinki, after changing paths from my background in psychology.
 I have experience with C, C++ and Kotlin.
-I enjoy code that runs fast and with little memory.
+I enjoy code that runs fast and with little memory footprint.
 I am currently learning to use TypeScript, PHP and Node.js, creating a simple web game

 *   🌍  I'm based in Helsinki
 *   🧠  I'm learning Kotlin and TypeScript